Xertes0/space_invaders-em/README.md

 |Up arrow|2P Shoot|

 # ROM file
+Place the rom file in the same directory as the executable or pass it's path as command line argument.

 This repository does not contain the rom file necessary to run this emulator.
 You need to find one yourself.

 ## Format
-The rom file will propably be split into 4 files `invaders.e`, `invaders.f`, `invaders.g`, `invaders.h`
+The rom file will propably be split into 4 files `invaders.e`, `invaders.f`, `invaders.g`, `invaders.h`.
-You need to merge them into one to use with this emulator
+You need to merge them into one to use with this emulator.
 Example command:
 ```
 # Mind the order